subquery/documentation/docs/run_publish/references.md

 ```

 ::: tip Note
-If you are keen on utilising this functionality while running a project through docker-compose, it is important to consider your current volume mounts in the configuration.
+When running your project using Docker, it is important to consider your current volume mounts.
 If you initiated your project using a template, it is likely that you already have Docker volumes mounted, typically defined in a `docker-compose.yaml` file as follows:

 ```
 - ./:/app